 According to Wikipedia, “A telluric current (from Latin tellūs, “earth”), or Earth current, is an electric current which moves underground or through the sea.
 Telluric currents result from both natural causes and human activity, and the discrete currents interact in a complex pattern.”

 This may mean that Leedskalnin designed and constructed the whole site specifically above a convergence of an energy ley.
 When two or more of these ley-lines intersect, some unusual effects might be detectable.
 Is it possible that one of these effects could be a form of anti-gravity, or could it have an effect on the natural magnetism of Earth?

 Renowned rock star, Billy Idol, visited the Coral Castle in the 1980s.
-He was so impressed by what he saw there that he wrote and composed a song about it.
+The site impressed him so much that he wrote and composed a song about it.
 The title of it was “Sweet Sixteen,” and it became a major hit on both sides of the Atlantic.
-Quite rightly, Coral Castle is considered to be an engineering and architectural marvel.
+Quite rightly, Coral Castle is still a marvel with many secrets.